pluginpatch/galnet-discord-bot/README.md

 # Galnet Discord Bot
 Discord bot to post Galnet News from Elite: Dangerous.
-This bot will check Galnet twice an hour for a new article and post to any subscribed Discord servers.
+This bot will check Galnet four times an hour for a new article and post to any subscribed Discord servers.

 ![Example Image of Bot](/how-to/example_image.jpg?raw=true)